GitHub - escalante-bio/mosaic: composite-objective protein design

 This kind of modular implementation of loss terms is also useful with modern RL-based alignment of generative models approaches: these forms of alignment can often be seen as amortized optimization.
 Typically, they train a generative model to minimize some combination of KL divergence minus a loss function, which can be a combination of in-silico predictors.
 Another use case is to provide guidance to discrete diffusion or flow models.

-1. This requires us to treat neural networks as simple parametric functions that can be combined programatically; not as complicated software packages that require large libraries (e.g. PyTorch lightning), bash scripts, or containers as is common practice in BioML.
+1. This requires us to treat neural networks as simple parametric functions that can be combined programmatically; not as complicated software packages that require large libraries (e.g. PyTorch lightning), bash scripts, or containers as is common practice in BioML.